 The successful candidate will develop undergraduate and graduate level courses that teach scientific programming, computing workflows (version control, cloud computing, etc.), science, and interdisciplinary collaboration.
 Specifically, the successful candidate will be tasked with developing and teaching Data Science Bootcamp (Geog 4463/5463) and Earth Analytics Applications (Geog 5663) courses.
 He or she might also assist in development of a Python equivalent of an existing Earth Analytics course (Geog 5563).
 Read more about these courses here.

-The Earth Lab Earth Analytics Education Initiative is also invested in teaching and learning pedagogy and program assessment.
-The successful applicant will participate in evaluation activities including supporting development and implementation of evaluation protocols (surveys, rubrics, etc.) as well as research and publication in the area of data intensive instruction.
+Courses created will be included in a professional graduate certificate in Earth Data Analytics - Foundations and forthcoming professional master’s program in Earth Data Analytics.
+The successful applicant will also assist with evaluation activities including supporting development and implementation of evaluation protocols (surveys, rubrics, etc.) as well as research and publication in the area of data-intensive instruction.